Explaining higher-order correlations between elliptic and triangular flow: Cumulants of flow fluctuations in the laboratory frame

+As already noticed for the lowest-order cumulant in Fig.~\ref{fig:ALICEvsATLAS}, there are sizable differences between ALICE and CMS results.
+CMS uses 5\% centrality bins between 10\% and 40\% centrality, as opposed to 10\% bins for ALICE, which may explain some of the discrepancies in this range.
+The CMS cumulants increase monotonically with the centrality fraction in absolute magnitude in agreement with hydrodynamics predictions shown in~\cite{ALICE:2021adw,CMS:2025opi}, while the ALICE cumulants reach a maximum and then decrease, and we do not know the origin of this difference.

 For our analysis, we will need the un-normalized cumulants $MHC(v_2^{2m},v_3^{2q})$.
-In order to compute them, we evaluate the moments appearing in the denominator of Eq.~(\ref{defnMHC}) using standard formulas which are recalled in Appendix~\ref{s:v2cumulants}.
-Results are displayed in Fig.~\ref{fig:ALICEMHC} as a function of the collision centrality.
-The lowest-order cumulant defined by Eq.~(\ref{MHC22}) is negative, as shown in Fig.~\ref{fig:ALICEvsATLAS}, and the sign alternates as $m$ or $q$ increases, as illustrated by the legend of the figure.
+In order to obtain them from the normalized cumulants, we evaluate the moments appearing in the denominator of Eq.~(\ref{defnMHC}) using standard formulas which are recalled in Appendix~\ref{s:v2cumulants}.
+For the sake of illustration, CMS results are displayed in Fig.~\ref{fig:CMSMHC} as a function of the collision centrality.
+One sees that they span ten orders of magnitude, a point to which we come back in Sec.~\ref{s:expvsintrinsic}.